benjaminkimble/nem-coinbase-token-sale-website/README.md

 ![nem token sale](/readme-images/nemtokensale.png?raw=true "NEM Token Sale")

+# Fork of the Cache Token Sale website, which I built the front end for, for Blockstart as an open source project.
+Forked for preservation and visibility for my portfolio.

 # NEM Coinbase Token Sale Website

 This repo provides all of the code needed to operate a token sale on the [NEM](https://nem.io) blockchain.